Autodidac/epochengine/README.md

 ---

+## Architectural Pillars

+- 🧱 **Static Linking First**
+  AlmondShell's runtime is delivered as a fully static target, ensuring deterministic deployment, predictable performance, and portability across distribution channels.
+- 📚 **Header-Only Core**
+  The primary engine modules live in headers so they can be inlined, composed, and consumed without linker gymnastics, unlocking rapid iteration for integrators.
+- 🧠 **Functional Flow**
+  Systems are composed in a functional style that favours pure interfaces and immutable data where possible, simplifying reasoning about complex runtime state.

+---

 ## Key Features

 - 🔄 **Self-updating launcher**
   Designed to automatically fetch the newest release when run, ensuring users always stay up to date.
   Can also be built directly from source for full control.
   *(Currently disabled while under active development.)*

 - ⚙️ **Modular C++20 engine**